ahaenggli/AzureAD-LDAP-wrapper/README.md

 ### LDAP_SAMBANTPWD_MAXCACHETIME (optional, default: infinity)

 Maximum time in minutes that defines how long a cached sambaNTPassword hash can be used (for login and samba access).
-After that time, a user has to login 'normal' via the bind method (ex. dsm-web-gui) to reset the cached value.
+After that time, a user has to login 'normal' via the bind method (e.g. dsm-web-gui) to reset the cached value.
 As default there is no time limit (-1=infinity).

 ### LDAPS_CERTIFICATE